A revolutionary blend for fuelling an uprising

-Another revolutionary act was when Baba Budan, a 16th century Sufi, smuggled raw coffee beans from Yemen to introduce the crop to India — this was at a time when coffee was only available from the Yemeni monopoly in a roasted form so the seed was rendered sterile.
-This was a major step towards making coffee more democratic and affordable to the masses — before this only royalty or the uber-rich could afford Mocha beans (from Mocha on the Red Sea coast of Yemen).
+Another revolutionary act was when Baba Budan, a 16th century Sufi, smuggled raw coffee beans from Yemen to India.
+This was at a time when coffee was only available from the Yemeni monopoly in a roasted form so the seed would be rendered sterile.
+This was a major step towards making coffee more democratic & affordable for the masses — before this only royalty or the uber-rich could afford Mocha beans (from Mocha on the Red Sea coast of Yemen).

 Really gets your goat?

-It could be argued that the first revolutionary act is told in the Ethiopian legend of Kaldi, the goat-herder and his discovery of coffee.
+It could be argued that the first revolutionary act was told in the Ethiopian legend of Kaldi, the goat-herder & his discovery of coffee.

-According to the legend, Kaldi's goats were the first to eat the coffee bean, making them frisky and disobedient and they would not come when he called.
-Having witnessed the invigorating effects of coffee on his goats, Kaldi decided to give coffee a try himself and eventually convinced the Ethiopian monks that they could worship all night with the aid of coffee, and this is reputed to be where coffee the drink was invented.
+According to legend, Kaldi's goats were the first to eat coffee beans which made them frisky & disobedient.
+Having witnessed the invigorating effects of coffee on his goats, Kaldi decided to give coffee a try himself & eventually convinced the Ethiopian monks that with the aid of coffee they could worship all night.
+This is reputed to be the origins of where coffee as a drink was invented.